Software Engineering | Reverse Engineering

-The information collected in step-1 as studied so as to get familiar with the system.
+The information collected in step-1 is studied so as to get familiar with the system.

 - Extracting the structure:

-This step concerns with identification of program structure in the form of structure chart where each node corresponds to some routine.
+This step concerns identifying program structure in the form of a structure chart where each node corresponds to some routine.

 - Recording the functionality: